MtnBiker/Photo-Renaming-gpsCoords/README.md

 2021.01.19 Upgrading to 2021 and seems to run OK.
 TM_RUBY on iMac is 2.7.1, but now at 3.0.0 on MBP.
 Pushed to github.
 Should pull to MBP.
 Did and then added stashed from MBP to this version.
-Was behind on merging. branch 4-2021-working can be abandoned. moveToMylio had gotten left behind
+Was behind on merging. branch 4-2021-working can be abandoned. moveToMylio had gotten left behind Pushed to master and GitHub so MBP can pull